1. Packages

 unifi logo

-unifi.firewall.Group manages groups of addresses or ports for use in firewall rules (unifi.firewall.Rule).
+The unifi.firewall.Group resource manages reusable groups of addresses or ports that can be referenced in firewall rules (unifi.firewall.Rule).

 Example Usage